 When companies claim that they test on animals “where required by law”, it typically means that they sell their products in mainland China, where cosmetics are legally required to be tested on animals.

 To learn more about animal testing laws in China, click here.

 Philosophy also doesn’t mention whether or not their suppliers test on animals, which is a red flag.

 Watch out for the “safety as a priority” trick.
 When a brand emphasizes “product safety”, like Philosophy does above, this generally means that they prioritize safety at any cost — even if this means testing on animals to prove safety.

 Philosophy’s animal testing policy can be found on their official website, in their FAQ:

 Philosophy is owned by Coty, a company that tests on animals.
 Not only is Philosophy not cruelty-free but neither is their parent company.

-Yes, Philosophy is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Philosophy is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.

 No, Philosophy is not certified by any organizations.

 Philosophy might offer some vegan products, however because this company is not cruelty-free, we recommend avoiding any products they offer even if they are vegan.